New computational tools developed at Stony Brook University help characterize protein structures and identify new treatments for COVID-19.

 A third project is studying an interesting cellular protein known as PROTAC that directs the “trash collector proteins” of human cells to pick up specific target proteins that they would not usually remove.

-“Our cell has smart ways to identify proteins that needs to be destroyed.
+“Our cell has smart ways to identify proteins that need to be destroyed.
 It gets next to it, puts a sticker on it, and the proteins who collect trash take it away,” he explained.
-“Initially PROTAC molecules have been used to target cancer related proteins.
+“Initially PROTAC molecules have been used to target cancer-related proteins.
 Now there is a push to transfer this concept to target SARS-CoV-2 proteins.”